Latest News

 Acrobatic Maneuvers: A bit of an extra boost for Acrobatics, but only when avoiding attacks of opportunity.
 You already apply your jumping bonus to avoiding AoOs, so you don’t really need this.
 It only applies while jumping, so you can’t use it for Acrobatic Recovery or Springing Charge, either.

 Agile Finish: Gain a +1 dodge bonus for every three dice of deadly lancer damage you deal.
 Effectively about +1 dodge AC for every six dragoon levels for your gap closer, unless you decide to stop full attacking to spam dives for defense.
-Factoring in dive and deadly lancer together, it’s about +1 dodge AC for every two dragoon levels if you max out your jump each time.
+Factoring in dive and deadly lancer together, it’s about +1 dodge AC for every three dragoon levels if you max out your jump each time.
 It’s more for diving, so its usefulness depends entirely on how often you’re able to do so.
 Once you get Multi-Jump, this becomes fantastic since the dodge bonuses will stack up, even if your dives get shut down by low ceilings.

 Combat Feat: Gain a combat feat at an even level instead of an odd level.